Admissions: International Students

 - Letter from financial sponsor stating they will be responsible for all living expenses and school-related expenses for the duration of your stay at UMBC.

-All immigration related questions should be addressed to the International Education Services.
+- All immigration related questions should be addressed to firstname.lastname@example.org, the Office of Education Services.

-If you have any questions or require further assistance, please contact Nancy Clements or call 410-455-5536.
+If you require further assistance, please contact Ashley Waters at email@example.com or call 301-738-6081.